Japan–Spain relations: World War II and post war relations

 During World War II, Spain initially aligned itself with the Axis powers (although officially neutral during the war).
 Japan chose Spain for the representation of Japanese interests in the Latin-American republics.
 The imminent victory of the United States in the Pacific Ocean theatre induced a change in the Spanish diplomatic position vis-à-vis Japan and, using as pretext the massacre of Spanish nationals in the conflict, the former accused the later of deliberate attacks and toyed with the idea of a war declaration.
 Some members of the Spanish government viewed Japan as being "Anti-Christian and Anti-Western".
 On 17 March 1945, the Spanish government decided to withdraw its protection of Japanese interests.
-On 12 April 1945, Spain declared the rupture of diplomatic relations with Japan.
-This was after Japanese troops murdered Spanish citizens and consular officials in Manila and thereafter burned their consulate.
+On 12 April 1945, Spain declared the rupture of diplomatic relations with Japan after Japanese troops murdered Spanish citizens and consular officials in Manila and thereafter burned their consulate.
 Soon, Japan began suffering setbacks in the Pacific and Spain decided not to pursue further actions against Japan.

 Relations at the embassy-level were not fully re-established until 1952.
 In October 1980, Spanish King Juan Carlos I paid an official visit to Japan.
 In September 1994, Japanese Emperor Akihito paid an official visit to Spain.
 Since the initial visits, there have been several high level Royal and Governmental visits between leaders of both nations.
 In 2017, both nations celebrated 150 years of diplomatic relations.